mypsik/torela/en/events/index.md

 # Upcoming events

-### 26.02 (18.00-20.00) - Shrove Tuesday / play-night with Imbi Potter
-Let's Celebrate Shrove Tuesday!
-We sing and dance with Imbi Potter!
-We'll offer you snacks and coffee!
-Participation fee 10 € (child + parent), another child of the same family +5€.

 ### 27.02 (10.00-13.00) - Playmorning
 You are welcome to the play-morning!
 There are tasty snacks and coffee on the table!